The Tunnels at the End of the Light

 but have faith

-near the closing of the season
+near closing of the season

 a cantankerous intrepid few